MESAHub/mesa-website/08-faq.markdown

 xcode-select --install
 {% endhighlight %}

-* If you are using MacOS 10.14 (Mojave), there has been a change in how the system headers are provided (see section "Command Line Tools" in the [Xcode 10 release notes][xcodenotes]).
+* If you are using macOS 10.14 (Mojave), there has been a change in how the system headers are provided (see section "Command Line Tools" in the [Xcode 10 release notes][xcodenotes]).
 As a workaround, Apple provides an extra package that will install the headers to the base system.
 At present, one must do this:

 {% highlight bash %}
 open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg